Authentication & access control

 For users

-- Strong passwords: Use password manager and unique passwords
+- Strong passwords: Use a password manager and unique passwords

 - Enable MFA: Protect your account with multi-factor authentication